ChristofBecu/RebootTherapy/src/content/kernel-panic/index.md

 No clue.
 Just silence.

 Then a thought:
-When updating the kernel, mkinitcpio removes
+When updating the kernel, mkinitcpio removes and recreates the initramfs in /boot.
+If /boot wasn’t mounted at that time, the initramfs would be created in the root filesystem instead of the boot partition.

 Was /boot even mounted during the update?